Hassan8521/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 File 101-rot13 Write a script that encodes and decodes text using the rot13 encryption.
 Assume ASCII.

 File 102-odd Write a script that prints every other line from the input, starting with the first line.

+File 103-water_and_stir Write a shell script that adds the two numbers stored in the environment variables WATER and STIR and prints the result.